-) and leading the overhaul of their website.
+), and led the overhaul of their website.
 She has a PhD in English from the University of Pennsylvania and is the author of numerous works on Shakespeare and performance, including Shakespeare and Feminist Performance

 EducationPhD, English, University of Pennsylvania, 1996.